EdDataScienceEES/tutorial-orla03/index.md

 ### Learning Outcome

-You can confidence intervals and visualise these using `ggplot2`.
+You can find confidence intervals and visualise these using `ggplot2`.
 Further to this, you can then analyse how widths change depending on significance levels.